katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 1. `Create a Service Account <https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount>`_
 2. `Download JSON credentials <https://support.google.com/cloud/answer/6158849?hl=en&ref_topic=6262490#serviceaccounts>`_

-Once you have your credentials, there are two different ways to provide them to Ansible:
+Once you have your credentials, there are two different ways to provide them to Assible:

 * by specifying them directly as module parameters
 * by setting environment variables